Divyansh-b/Divyansh-b/README.md

 ## About Me

 - Meticulous and motivated undergraduate student.
-I am an open-source enthusiast.
+I am an enthusiast for technologies.
 - Currently learning Full Stack Web Development and improving my skills with MERN stack.
 - Exploring new technologies and quick hacks.
 - ☕ `mood == 'boosted' if coffee == 'perfectly brewed' else '!boosted'`